Datasets

 # Connect to NFS storage

-To integrate NFS into your environment, please contact cnvrg.io support.
-The cnvrg team will help you set up the integration.
+To integrate NFS into your environment, please contact AI Studio support.
+The AI Studio team will help you set up the integration.

 # Cache a commit to NFS